testground/testground/ROADMAP.md

 - We have a single maintainer team for review,
 - We have a clear label and triaging process,
-- We have a clear contribution process (protected branches, etc),
+- We have a reliable & transparent contribution process (protected branches, etc),
 - We have precise project management tooling (re-ignite ZenHub?)

 ## 5. Testground provides the networking tooling required to test complex Distributed / Decentralized Applications

-**Why:** This is a main selling point for Testground.
+**Why:** This is Testground's main feature.

 ### Milestone 1: ExplicitNetwork Simulation Support